-Compared to 2017 levels, we anticipate further increases in the levels of insurance industry M&A activity in 2018.
-While the lack of clarity about specific proposals under Brexit and the proposed changes to the US financial services industry regulations and tax code may be a short-term inhibitor of insurance M&A, once clear, some of the changes may drive increased deal-making as the year progresses.
+Compared to 2018 levels, despite the uncertainty caused by Brexit, trade wars and protectionism, we anticipate an increase in the levels of insurance industry mergers and acquisitions (M&A) activity in the second half of 2019.
+While the lack of clarity about specific proposals under Brexit may be a short-term inhibitor of insurance M&A in the first half of 2019, proposed transactions that have been put on hold in the wake of Brexit are expected to continue and increase post-Brexit.